dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 merged_df = pd.merge(cancellation_df, customer_tiers_df, on='external_customer_id', how='left')
 ```
 This is a crucial step in the code.
 We want to merge the two dataframes so that we can gain information from both sources in one singular dataframe.
-Knowing that we need all of the cancellation data, (we are counting the total number of cancellations per tier) we merge from the left, with `cancellation_df` as the left dataframe.
-This ensures that we have all the cancellation data and the respective customer tier data that corresponds with all the cancellation data.
+Since we need all of the cancellation data (we are counting the total number of cancellations per tier), we merge from the left, with `cancellation_df` as the left dataframe.
+This ensures that we have all the cancellation data and the respective customer tier data that corresponds with it.
 We can utilize the unique identifier `external_customer_id` that is present in both dataframes to merge the two together.

 ```python
 filtered_df = merged_df[merged_df['date_earned'] <= merged_df['churn_date']]